 That is how unpredictable the Icelandic weather is, one never knows what to expect.
 I have often been asked the question: "What will the weather be like in (any given month)?" - and the only answer I have is: "Come prepared for all types of weather!".

-I have written two travel-blog about a winter visit outside of Reykjavík:
+I have written a couple of travel-blog about winter visits outside of Reykjavík:

 Have a lovely winter visit to Iceland :)